danielkraic/Pidgin-XEP-0136-plugin/README.md

 ##Requirements

 It is assumed that you use XMPP server with XEP-0136 extrension support.
-Ejabberd IM server should works with "mod\_archive\_odbc" enabled as well as Prosody IM server with "archive" module enabled.
+Ejabberd IM server should work with "mod\_archive\_odbc" enabled as well as Prosody IM server with "archive" module enabled.

 ##Download